cpeytier/OIC_Process_Labs/Lab1.md

     -   As a side benefit, you can also invoke a Process from VBCS

-    -   Hint: When to use the Process tool to create your GUI, and when to use VBCS?
+**HINT:** When to use the Process tool to create your GUI, and when to use
+        VBCS?

 -    If you come with an *Application* mindset, that is:

         -   You want to build a collection of pages calling one another